Vonng/pigsty/docs/c-service.md

 ---------------

 ## Access

-**Access** mechanism is designed to solve the problem of real-world production environments: high concurrency & high availability.
+**Access** mechanism is designed to solve the problem of real-world production envs: high concurrency & high availability.
-**Individual users** does not really need these.
-You can just ignore these access mechanism, bypass domain names, VIPs, load balancers, connection pools, and access the database directly via IP address.
+**Individual users** do not really need these.
+You can just ignore these access mechanisms, bypass domain names, VIPs, load balancers, and connection pools, and access the database directly via IP address.

 > Access default database via `postgres://dbuser_dba:DBUser.DBA@10.10.10.10:5432/meta` (replace IP & password)

-In Pigsty's default configuration, a fully functional load balancer (HAProxy) is deployed on each database instance/node, so **any instance** of the entire database cluster can serve as the access point for the entire cluster.
+In Pigsty's default config, a fully functional load balancer (HAProxy) is deployed on each database instance/node, so **any instance** of the entire cluster can serve as the access point for the entire cluster.
 You need to decide your own access policy: **how to distribute business traffic to one, multiple, or all load-balanced instances** in the cluster.

 Pigsty provides a rich set of access methods that you can choose based on your network infrastructure and preferences.
 As a sample, the Pigsty sandbox uses an L2 VIP bound to the cluster master and a domain name bound to that VIP.
-The application accesses the load balancing instance on the cluster master through the L2 VIP via the domain name.
-When this node becomes unavailable, the VIP drifts with the cluster master and the traffic is then carried by the load balancer on the new master, as shown in the following figure.
+The application accesses the load-balancing instance on the cluster master through the L2 VIP via the domain name.
+When this node becomes unavailable, the VIP drifts with the cluster master, and the traffic is then carried by the load balancer on the new master, as shown in the following figure.

 ![](_media/access.svg)

 Another classic strategy is to use DNS polling directly to resolve DNS domain names to all instances.
 Several common access patterns will be given in this article.

 ## User Interface

-From the user's point of view, access to the database requires only a connection string; the interface delivered by Pigsty to the end user is, in turn, a database connection string.
+From the user's point of view, access to the database requires only a connection string; and the interface delivered by Pigsty to the end-user is also a database connection string.

-The formal difference between the different **access methods** is the difference between the [host] (# host) and [port] (# port) parts of the connection string.
+The formal difference between the different **access methods** is the difference between the [host](#主机) and [port] parts of the connection string.

 ### Port